Open-Health-Manager/standard-patient-health-record-ig/input/pagecontent/recordkeeping.md

 Systems MUST post the API endpoints they use in the system's CapabilityStatement.

+### Conformance Testing

+For conformance testing with this IG, the primary success critieria is that systems MUST have the ability to import/export the `.sphr` filetype.
+This entails storing FHIR records in a new-line delimited file (including a cover composition resource, a document manifest, and provenance records as needed), compressing the file with DEFLATE algorithm (as needed), and then signing with an X.509 security certificate.

 #### Creating a Standard Personal Health Record

+The process flows below is based on encrypting files with PGP/GPG utilities, which support asymmetric cryptography algorithms and X.509 certificates.

 - Gather the data you want to include.
 - Convert or encode the data as FHIR resources.